The National Cherry Blossom Festival in Washington, D.C.

 The blooming period is very short so it takes expert planning (and a bit of luck) to time your visit just right.
 April 1st was the predicted bloom this year.
 The average date each year is April 4th, with extreme weather conditions moving the date earlier or later.
 You have about a week post-bloom to enjoy the trees.
 Of course, adverse weather conditions can abruptly cause the trees to lose flowers faster.

-Sadly, the beautiful flowers make such a brief appearance that it is almost impossible to time your visit just right.
+Sadly, the beautiful flowers make such a brief appearance that it is near impossible to time your visit just right.
 Consider yourself lucky if you manage to time your trip perfectly!

 The earliest D.C. blooming period was March 15th, 1990, and the latest was April 18th, 1958.
 As you can see, it’s really hard to predict the exact date.
 In fact, park staff cannot predict the bloom more than 10 days in advance.
 Unfortunately, you only have 2 options.
 One, you can book your trip around average peak bloom.
 Two, you can wait until the exact prediction, and thus, pay more for hotel and flights due to last minute booking.